We get asked this question, a lot.

 Still a lot of data, but very insightful if you know what you are looking for.

-Next up is To-dos.
-This isn’t a prioritized list of features like I assumed at first, but rather a way to mark an issue as a “to do” for your developers.
-It’s unclear to me if I should be adding developers to my Ahrefs account as well for this, or if this is more useful for SEOs to keep track of issues.
+This isn’t a prioritized list of features like I assumed at first, but rather a way to mark an issue as a “to do” for your developers, collaborators, and other stakeholders.

 Winner: Toss up